Gowoon12/Dynamixel_Linux/README.md

 + This is the example code to control the Dynamixel motor.

 + This include keyboard input control. when you press each keyboard(ASCII code), the motor will move as it defined.
+ESC key will make it exit.

 + You can change this code for your system.

+Go to the folder include this file, and try

+    python example.py